Skip to main content

 Mentees may engage in projects, case study exercises, observations, and/or program governance activities.
 Topics may include: an overview of career pathways, best leadership and management practices, and the shared governance structure at California community colleges

-Mentor and mentee pairs coordinate their schedules for meetings and professional development activities, typically 1-2 times per month
+Mentor and mentee pairs coordinate their schedules for meetings and professional development activities, typically 1-2 times per month.
+A sample list of mentors is provided below.

 1. Vice President, Student Services/Assistant Superintendent